Cristian Panin: CFR Cluj

 During the summer of 2004, Panin moved to newly Liga I promoted team, CFR Cluj.
-Under coach Dorinel Munteanu he played nine games in the 2005 Intertoto Cup campaign as CFR got past Vėtra, Athletic Bilbao, Saint-Étienne and Žalgiris, the team reaching the final where they were defeated 4–2 on aggregate by Lens.
+Under coach Dorinel Munteanu, he played nine games in the 2005 Intertoto Cup campaign as CFR got past Vėtra, Athletic Bilbao, Saint-Étienne and Žalgiris, with the team reaching the final where they were defeated 4–2 on aggregate by Lens.

 In the 2007–08 season he helped CFR win The Double, these being the first trophies in the club's history, being used by coach Ioan Andone in 28 league matches in which he scored one goal.
 Andone also used him the entire match in the 2–1 win over Unirea Urziceni in the Cupa României final.
 Panin then played four games in the 2008–09 Champions League group stage with The Railway Men, including a historical 2–1 victory at Stadio Olimpico against AS Roma.
 In the same season he won another Cupa României, coach Toni Conceição using him the full 90 minutes in the 3–0 win over Politehnica Timișoara in the final.

 Panin started the 2009–10 season by winning the Supercupa României, as coach Conceição used him the whole match in the penalty shoot-out win against Unirea Urziceni.
 Subsequently, he helped his side eliminate FK Sarajevo in the 2009–10 Europa League play-off, reaching the group stage where he played in all six games.
 Panin finished the season by winning another Double with CFR, being used by coaches Conceição and Andrea Mandorlini in 30 games.
 He also played the entire match in the victory at the penalty shoot-out against FC Vaslui in the Cupa României final.

 He won the 2010 Supercupa României, following another penalty shoot-out victory against Unirea Urziceni in which coach Mandorlini played him for the entire match.
 Afterwards, he played five matches in the 2010–11 Champions League group stage, scoring an own goal in a 3–2 away loss to Bayern Munich.
 Panin's last trophy won with The White and Burgundies was the 2011–12 title, as coaches Jorge Costa and Andone used him in 21 matches.
 He spent a total of nine seasons with CFR, and despite numerous players, including Swedish international Mikael Dorsin, attempting to replace him, he still remained a key player for the team.
-Panin made his last Liga I appearance on 26 May 2013 in a 3–3 draw against Astra Giurgiu, having a total of 217 games with five goals in the competition, also totaling 28 matches in European competitions (including nine in the Intertoto Cup).
+Panin made his last Liga I appearance on 26 May 2013 in a 3–3 draw against Astra Giurgiu, totaling 217 games with five goals in the competition and 28 matches in European competitions (including nine in the Intertoto Cup).